The moment I purchased my Vizio P Series 4K TV, I knew a proper home theater PC (HTPC) was next on the list.

 - Windows Media Center requires Windows 8.1 Pro (for a possible DVR solution)

 - Ability to accept at least 2 internal HDD and/or SSD’s.

-That is a lot of fucking shit to ask for from any pre-built system.
+That is a lot to ask from any pre-built system.
 Most of the small, pre-built systems lacked any kind of optical disc drive.
 Even though physical media is slowly dying, it isn’t dead yet.
 So Blu-ray disc playback was essential.
-You can easily pickup external USB Blu-ray disc drives, but I wanted a self-contained unit without a whole bunch of extra shit cluttering up space, plus internal disc drives are cheaper most of the time.
+You can easily pick up external USB Blu-ray disc drives, but I wanted a self-contained unit without a whole bunch of extra stuff cluttering up space, plus internal disc drives are cheaper most of the time.

 Stay tuned for Part 2, we will be going over the components I have selected for my build and why.
 We will also be going over how to build an HTPC from the ground up using parts you purchased yourself.
 See you then, bitches.